ErrorTzy/writings/notes/Casation_And_Explanation/EssayExam.md

 This example suggests that there are full explanations and partial explanations, and that some explanations explain more (or less) than others.
 The idea of an ideal explanatory text can account for these phenomena by appealing to mereological relations:

-(1).
+- (1).
 The ideal explanatory text for a question Q *fully* explains Q.
-(2).
+- (2).
 If an answer A is subset of the ideal explanatory text for a question Q, then A *partially* explains Q.
-(3).
+- (3).
 If A and B partially explains Q, and B is a proper subset of A, then A explains *more* than B.

 But there is a Euthyphro dilemma lurking in this approach.
 According to (2), the fact that "an answer A explains question Q" seems to be grounded in the fact that "the ideal explanatory text for Q explains Q".
 But why is "the ideal explanatory text for Q explains Q"?
 We cannot say it's because all its members explains Q, or it would be a circular explanation.
 In other words, we want to appeal to some structure of the ideal explanatory text itself such that

-A. the structure makes us think it is fully explanatory, and
+- (A). the structure makes us think it is fully explanatory, and
-B. this structure (ideally) determine the same set as the set of all possible appropriate answers.
+- (B). this structure (ideally) determine the same set as the set of all possible appropriate answers.

 Now the bad news is, we can no longer say that the ideal explanatory text is just all possible appropriate answers.
 But the good news is, once we can specify such a structure that satisfies A and B is, then we can still get a satisfying account of explanation.